Reception Class 2020-2021

-Copies of our Prospectus and the Supplementary Application form are available to download at the bottom of this page.
+Copies of our Prospectus and the Supplementary Application form are available below.

 Pupils are admitted to school in accordance with the County admissions policy.

 Parents can apply online at www.kent.gov.uk/ola from November until the closing date in January 2020.
 (Actual dates to be confirmed by KCC).

 Parents who do not have access to the internet can request an application form from the school.
 The Form RCAF (Reception Common Admissions Form) should be completed and returned to the school or to the LEA Admissions Team by the closing date in January.
 Only one application must be submitted per child, either on line or paper but not both.

 In Year Casual Admissions are admissions that take place outside of the normal entry to school.
 This applies to parents seeking to move their child from one school to another, at any point during their Primary School career.
 All applications for places in Years 1 to 6 will be considered as In Year Casual Admissions, along with any applications for Reception Class places from September.
 Parents must apply directly to schools.
 Schools must process all applications and make offers where places are available in line with their published over subscription criteria.

 If you are a parent or carer of a child who already lives or has recently moved to Kent and is looking for a place at our school, you must complete an In Year Casual Admissions Form (IYCAF).
-These forms are available from schools, the primary admissions team or you can download the application form and guidance notes on how to make an in year application from the Kent County Council website: www.kent.gov.uk/primaryadmissions.
+These forms are available from our website (below), individual schools, the primary admissions team or you can download the application form and guidance notes on how to make an in year application from the Kent County Council website: www.kent.gov.uk/primaryadmissions.